f5devcentral/f5-agility-labs-firewall/docs/class1/module1/lab1.rst

 Inspect Application Virtual Servers
 -----------------------------------

-By using the term 'internal' we are creating the virtual servers on what is essentially a loopback VLAN which prevents them from being exposed.
+This lab uses the term "internal" to refer to the network and hosts protected by the firewall.
+"External" refers to the network and hosts that are exposed to the public/internet.
 The EXT_VIP in this exercise is used to forward traffic with specific characteristics to the internal VIP's.
 This is accomplished by assigning a traffic policy to the VIP.
 The traffic policy is described and inspected in the next section.
 For this class, the Wildcard Virtual servers (Blue Square status indicator) are not used.

-**Navigation:** Local Traffic > Virtual Servers > Virtual Server List
+Navigate to **Local Traffic** > **Virtual Servers** > **Virtual Server List**.

 |image163|

 Inspect the Local Traffic Network Map
 -------------------------------------

-**Navigation:** Local Traffic > Network Map
+The Network Map page in the Configuration utility provides a hierarchical view of BIG-IP local traffic objects, such as virtual servers, pools, and iRules.
+It displays the status for each component and the relationships between components, and it provides additional component information on the accompanying panels.

+Starting in BIG-IP 14.1.0, you can use the Network Map page for a variety or administrative tasks.
+You can view the status of the object, such as a pool member that may be marked offline, or view statistical information for the object, such as the current connection count for a virtual server.
+You can also view the relationship of one object to another, such as the parent-child relationship between a virtual server and a pool.

+To view the network map, navigate to **Local Traffic** > **Network Map**.

 |image7|